stacs-cp/ree/notes/notes.md

 # 20241017

 (From 20240212)
-There are two main obstacles.
+There are three main obstacles.
+In short: overheads, rewrite rules, applicability of rules.

 First, the amount of time it is taking to perform an experiment is so large and also so variable, that it is difficult to detect any difference a rewrite might make to a spec.
 Much of this is due to SR needing a JVM to start every time it is run.